Hexagon shaped overlay

 Data curation and cleanup are currently major challenges for companies, often proving to be a burdensome process.
 Integrating various data sets can introduce anomalies, raising crucial questions about whether certain data segments should be removed and the potential downstream consequences of such removals—akin to a butterfly effect in scientific research.

 This is where artificial intelligence (AI) can be extremely valuable.
-AI has the potential to provide deeper insights and enhance foresight, particularly in predicting and managing the impacts of data manipulation.
+AI has the potential to provide deeper insights and enhance foresight, particularly in predicting and managing the impact of data integration.
 By supporting data cleanup, validation, and curation, AI can significantly streamline these processes, mitigating risks and improving the quality of the data handled.

 CAS: Speaking of AI, where do you think it can have the most impact, and what are some of the potential pitfalls?